Rotorcraft Loss of Lubrication

 Rotorcraft Failure Mechanisms Under LoL

-When LoL occurs, system faces immediate and severe stress, leading to a complex cascade of mechanical failure modes.
+When LoL occurs, systems face immediate and severe stresses, leading to a cascade of mechanical failure modes.

 Loss of lubricant results in two immediate problems: